 Device—Assigns the app to a specific device.
 Anyone using the device will have access to the app.

-For more information on distributing apps and books to users and devices, see Content Distribution Methods.
+For more information on distributing apps and books to users and devices, see Content Distribution Methods and the Apps and Books Configuration & Synchronization for Jamf School training video in the Getting Started with Jamf School series.

 You can also choose to automatically invite users via a pop-up dialog or web clip to associate their Apple ID or Managed Apple ID with Apple School Manager by selecting the Enable Automatic Invitation checkbox.
 This allows Apple School Manager to distribute any apps and books that are assigned to that user.